 So-named not for their ethical character but for their practical intractability, wicked problems possess several inter-related features.c First, wicked problems display significant complexity.
 They are composed of multiple, interconnected and interdependent elements, cutting across policy domains, societal sectors, and levels of governance or decision making.
 Second, they exhibit high degrees of uncertainty.
 Wicked problems are unstructured and unbounded.
 There is no definitive formulation of a wicked problem, no finite set of clear-cut policy options, and no ultimate test of how or when a solution is achieved.
 Knowledge of the problem space is incomplete.
 Causes and effects are contingent and context dependent, with relationships between problem components characterized by feedback loops and unanticipated side-effects.
 Finally, wicked problems manifest significant divergence in the perspectives and priorities of stakeholders.
 The parties involved not only have differing interests and objectives regarding wicked problems, they hold differing views of the issues at stake and apply differing values to addressing them.
 For example, when it comes to contending claims to shifting natural resource supplies should historical rights and established uses be privileged or the meeting of new demands?
 What kinds and what degree of environmental risk, if any, can present societies impose on future generations?
 Contrasting problem framings and value perspectives lead to disparate policy responses.
-Tackling wicked problems such as these will require new strategies and structures for managing complex risks.d a Cosens, B. et al., 'Governing complexity: Integrating science, governance, and law to manage accelerating change in the globalized commons', Proceedings of the National Academy of Sciences, vol. 118, no. 36 (Sep.
-2021).
+Tackling wicked problems such as these will require new strategies and structures for managing complex risks.d post-2020 Global Biodiversity Framework at the UN Biodiversity Conference (COP15) have a decades-long timespan.